TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 9/Job 9.33.md

 ---

-There is no umpire betwixt us, That might lay his hand upon us both.
+There is no umpire between us, that might lay his hand on us both.